learn-co-curriculum/ruby-arguments-readme/README.md

 When a method takes a parameter, omitting the parentheses is generally considered bad style, as it's a bit more difficult to understand what's going on.
-However, when you want to call a method without any parameters — e.g.,
+However, when you want to call a method without any parameters, e.g.:

 ```ruby
 def say_hi